Sunwood-ai-labs/prompt-pandora/docs/README.en.md

 ## 🤝 Contributions

 Contributions to Prompt Pandora are welcome!
-We appreciate all forms of contributions, including bug reports, feature requests, and pull requests.
+We encourage bug reports, feature requests, and pull requests.

 ## 📄 License